ktfleming/gencodec/README.md

 `gencodec` is a tool to quickly generate [Circe](https://circe.github.io/circe/) encoders/decoders, inspired by [Mr. Boilerplate](https://japgolly.github.io/mr.boilerplate/).

+# Installation

+You can download a binary from the Github releases page (macOS only at the moment), or build it yourself with Cargo.

 # Usage

 `gencodec` accepts via stdin a line that contains a case class description (something like `case class Something(number: Int, whatever: String)`) and prints to stdout a companion object for that case class, along with a Circe Encoder and Decoder defined using the `forProductN` methods.
 For the given example, it would be